cupy/cupy/docs/source/tutorial/basic.rst

 We show how to use :class:`~training.Trainer` to construct and run the training loop in this section.

 We first have to prepare the MNIST dataset.
-The MNIST dataset consists of 70,000 grayscale images of size 28x28 (i.e. 784 pixels) and corresponding digit labels.
+The MNIST dataset consists of 70,000 greyscale images of size 28x28 (i.e. 784 pixels) and corresponding digit labels.
 The dataset is divided into 60,000 training images and 10,000 test images by default.
 We can obtain the vectorized version (i.e., a set of 784 dimensional vectors) by :func:`datasets.get_mnist`.